 The School Snack Pack Program, formally known as the Breakfast Club, provides a snack baggie of cereal for any student requesting one during their milk break.
 The program supports kindergartner teachers and students by providing boxed crackers and snacks that teachers can utilize for their classrooms.
 Packaged fruit snacks are available for students at the Middle School.

 Weekend Grub Club

 The Weekend Grub Club provides an extra supplement of food for kids in the Edgerton School District to take home on the weekends during the school year.
 We provide a beverage, breakfast, entrée, fruit, and snack item.
 The food is packaged weekly by volunteer staff and delivered discreetly to children at school near the end of the week.
 Families that are interested in this program can get more information from ECO staff, Principals, School Social Worker or Guidance Counselors.
 Emmaus Community Church, Gifts For Kids, Edgerton School District, and Community Members partnered with Edgerton Community Outreach to start the program.
-Sign ups can be done directly through our online google doc or by contacting Edgerton Community Outreach.
+Sign ups can be done by contacting Edgerton Community Outreach.

 Lunch in the Park (Summer Lunch Program)

 Lunch in the Park provides a no cost lunch to kids in the Edgerton area during the Summer months.
 At this time, there are no qualifications required to receive a lunch.
 From 2016 through 2019, volunteers served lunch Monday through Thursday from 12 pm to 1 pm at the Central Park Pavilion near Swift Street.
 Meals alternated between a cold lunch and hot lunch.
 In 2020, ECO partnered with the Edgerton School District shifting the program to a delivery only style to pivot with the pandemic.
 Volunteers packaged 4 meals weekly at the Edgerton schools and delivered the meals to their homes.
 The program served 78 kids.